Larvalis/BomberGame-Compiled/README.md

 ------------
 * Moving gives 1 point
 * Shooting cost 10 points
-* Killing a player steals 33% of their points
+* Killing a player by shot steals 33% of their points
+* Killing a player by moving into the player steals 50 of their points